smartfog/fogflow/doc/en/source/build.rst

 			# build the source code
 			go build

-	- to build the docker image
+	- to build the docker image,

 		.. code-block:: bash

+			# you can simply run ./build  to perform the following commands

 			# download its third-party library dependencies
 			go get